 1 Charter (literally, parchment or paper on which anything may be written): a royal charter is a writing bearing the king's seal by which he confers or secures certain rights and privileges to those to whom it is granted.
 Henry's charter guaranteed: 1.
-The rights of the Church (which William Rufus had constantly violated).
+The rights of the church (which William Rufus had constantly violated).
 2. The rights of the nobles and landholders against extortion.
 3. The right of all classes to be governed by the old English law with William the Conqueror's improvements.
-And see Constitutional Summary in Appendix, page vi, § 7.